Fh-Hosseini/Advanced-Data-Engineering/project/project-plan.md

 ## Title
 <!-- Give your project a short title. -->
 Climate Change:
-Analysis of the effect of forest and land areas on global temperature change and global warming.
+Analysis of the effect of forest and land areas on global temperature change and global warming

 ## Main Question